Enzo-py/dataviz-project-m1/README.md

 ### Disclaimer about the Data

 The dataset used in this project is sourced from [FootyStats](https://footystats.org/), accessed through a paid subscription.
-It includes football data from the 2021-2024 seasons and is used solely for academic purposes as part of the Data Visualization course at École Polytechnique.
+It includes football data from the 2021-2024 seasons and is used solely for academic purposes.

 This project is non-commercial and serves to showcase the work completed during the course.
 The dataset is not updated or used for any financial gain.
 We respect the rights of FootyStats as the data provider and encourage anyone interested in accessing similar data to explore their subscription options.